-Why all this fuss about a New Year or Decade?
+Why all this fuss about a New Year?
+Is it even real?

 As Thomas Mann once said, “Time has no divisions to mark its passage; there is never a thunder-storm or blare of trumpets to announce the beginning of a new month or year.
 Even when a new century begins it is only we mortals who ring bells and fire off pistols.”

 Time is a Measure of Change

 Time is real, and seasons too.
 We cannot ignore a factor that affects every aspect of our lives.